MGM Offers To Donate Nearly $1 Million On Behalf Of Las Vegas Victims It Is Suing

 MGM is not seeking financial damages.

-Lisa Fine, President and co-founder of Route 91 Strong, a non-profit organization that provides financial assistance to survivors of the shooting and victim's families, said the gesture is a long time coming.
+Lisa Fine, president and co-founder of Route 91 Strong, a nonprofit organization that provides financial assistance to survivors of the shooting and victim's families, said the gesture is a long time coming.

 "I wish they would have done this from the very beginning," Fine told NPR.
 "Instead, they announced they were going to sue everyone, which was ridiculous and awful, but I'm glad they're doing something to help people."